This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

-- Pain medicine: Caregivers may give you medicine to decrease your pain.
+- Pain medicine: Healthcare providers may give you medicine to decrease your pain.
 Do not wait until the pain is severe to ask for your medicine.
 Pain medicine can make you dizzy or sleepy.
-Prevent falls by calling a caregiver when you want to get out of bed or if you need help.
+Prevent falls by calling a healthcare provider when you want to get out of bed or if you need help.

 - Antinausea medicine: This medicine may be given to calm your stomach and to help prevent vomiting.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

 - You may bleed more than expected or get an infection.
 You may be allergic to the anesthesia medicine.
 Nerves, ligaments, and muscles may be damaged.
 Your bone may fracture again while the hardware is being removed.
 You may get a blood clot in your leg or arm.
 The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.